bonnyped/DO4_LinuxMonitoring_v2.0-2/README.md

 ## Part 2.
 File system clogging

-And now it's time to show Mike what a man whose sandwich has been stolen is capable of.
+And now it's time for Mike to have a taste of what a man who's had a sandwich stolen is capable of.

 **== Task ==**